zaphosting/docs/docs/account-change-email.md

 ## Introduction

 If you wish to update the email address linked to your ZAP-Hosting account, you can do so at any time through your account settings.
 This guide will walk you through the necessary steps.
+This is just a test

 ## Change E-Mail-Address